Home

 There are several simple ways to improve hydration in immune function in daily lifestyle:

-The easiest way to improve hydration in immune function is to drink more water simply.
+The easiest way to improve hydration and immune function is to drink more water simply.
 Aim for at least 8 cups of water daily, or more, if you are physically active or live in a hot climate.
 Keep a water bottle with you always, and sip throughout the day.

 2. Eat Hydrating Foods